Sunaula Bazar

 Sunaula Bazar is a town in the Nilkantha Municipality in the Dhading District in the Bagmati Zone of central Nepal.
-The former village development committee was merged to form the municipality on 18 May 2014, merging with the Nilkantha, Sunaula Bazar, Murali Bhanjyang, and Sangkosh Village development committees.
+The former Sunaula Bazar village development committee was merged into Nilkantha Municipality on 18 May 2014, along with the Murali Bhanjyang and Sangkosh Village development committees.
 At the time of the 1991 Nepal census, it had a population of 6480, comprising 1233 houses.
 It was formerly the head of the Dhading District.

 Education

 Altogether it has two higher secondary schools, Bhairabi Higher Secondary School is the first secondary school in the Dhading District.
 Yearly, about 500 students attend school.
 Bhuwan Adhikari is the all-time top scorer in SLC from Sunaula Bazar with 91.125%.